Circuit-Commander/Electricity-Cost-Calculator/README.md

 **Usage**

-1. Enter the device information (found on the charger or adapter) and the electricity price.
+1. Enter the device information (ususally found on the charger or adapter) and the electricity price.
-2. If "total power consumption" is listed, it is recommended to use it.
+2. If "total power consumption" is listed on the device, it is recommended to use it.
+Voltage/current field will be deactivated.
 3. If a field has a default value and you wish to keep it, you can leave it empty.
 4. Click **Calculate** to see the electricity cost.
 5. Choose between daily, monthly, or yearly cost for the results.